Inderpreet-D/FoFCModdingTools/README.md

 - instantiate a scene and add it as a child of any nodes
 - register callbacks for signals
 - add new definitions for Backgrounds, Game Modes, Levels, etc.

+## Installing Mods

+Founder of the Final Cult can load any .zip files that it finds in its mods folder.

+### Packaging Mods

+After you have created a mod you can run `python zip-mods.py YourModName` to package the mod as a zip file and move it to the correct directory to be loaded by the game.
+This assumes that you have python 3 installed.

+### Sharing Mods

+Mods can be shared through the Discord server for now.
+You can join the server from the icon on the main menu.

+## FAQs

+1. How do I do (some specific thing)?

+- You can ask questions in the Discord to get help with understanding how the game works.

+2. What do I need to know to make a mod?

+- Some scripting knowledge and understanding of Godot is required, but it is a very user friendly game engine and you can always use the included example mods as a starting point.